anthonynsimon/secrets-vault/README.md

 ### CLI command

-You can also set secrets from the CLI with a key and value:
+You can set secrets from the CLI with a key and value:

 ```bash
 $ secrets set foo bar